 In determining whether the granting of an order for payment of support and maintenance to a party is appropriate, and in determining the nature, amount, length of term, and manner of payment, the court shall consider all relevant factors, including:

 If a marriage is annulled, the marriage is treated as if it never existed.
 Marriages can be void or voidable.
-A marriage is voidable if: either party is under age; one or both parties lack capacity; there is no consent; fraud; mistake; force; impotency; the woman is pregnant by another; or the marriage is not consummated.
+According to Tennessee divorce laws, a marriage is voidable if: either party is under age; one or both parties lack capacity; there is no consent; fraud; mistake; force; impotency; the woman is pregnant by another; or the marriage is not consummated.

 Void marriages are serious violations of public policy.
 A marriage is void if either of the parties is already married (bigamy), the parties are closely related (incestuous), or if either party has been adjudicated insane at the time of the marriage ceremony.

 In Tennessee, if divorcing spouses have minor children a divorce cannot be granted for at least 90 days after the Complaint for Divorce is filed.
 This is referred to as a “cooling off” period.
 If the parties do not have minor children, a divorce can be granted 60 days after the Complaint for Divorce is filed.

 Not always.
 If the parties can reach an agreement on all issues, they will “settle.”
 A settlement can be reached between the parties by exchanging settlement agreements or at mediation.
 If a settlement is reached, only one spouse will go to court for the final hearing.
 If an agreement cannot be reached, the parties must go to court.

 Do the other issues – child support, child custody, alimony, and property – have to be decided before finalizing a divorce in TN?